US Embassy in South Sudan Stands Firm Amidst Bloody Civil War

 +++END

-John Sjoholm, with Anthony A. LoPresti and Nikita Roach, for Lima Charlie News.
+John Sjoholm, with Anthony A. LoPresti and Nikita Roach, for Lima Charlie News

-Lima Charlie provides global news, analysis and opinion by military veterans and service members Worldwide.
+Lima Charlie World provides global news, featuring insight & analysis by military veterans, intelligence professionals and foreign policy experts Worldwide.

 For up-to-date news from the Middle East, please follow us on Twitter at @LimaCharlieNews and @JohnSjoholmLC